 To Lung Yan Road

-To continue this hike, stay on Crow’s Nest Nature Trail till you approach Lung Yan Road, the only paved road on the hike.
+To continue this hike, stay on Eagle’s Nest Nature Trail till you approach Lung Yan Road, the only paved road on the hike.

 Closer to the road, the flat terrain slowly turns into a uphill climb.
 As you emerge from the stairs, make a mental note of this road.
 Once you’re done with Beacon Hill, you’ll need to return here to finish the hike.